 11:30am-4pm at Mikulski Hall

-The Bexar County CHS Chapter serves the iconic Texas Czech event meal: sausage, potatoes, sauerkraut, green beans, and peaches (that's right, canned peaches).
+The Bexar County CHS Chapter serves the iconic Texas Czech event meal: sausage from Prasek's, along with potatoes made with onions, sauerkraut with caraway seed and onion rue, green beans with bacon and onions (all prepared with Czech recipes), and peach slices (that's right, canned peaches).
 If you are a folklorist trying to understand Texas Czech food or are an archaeologist 1,000 years from now trying to get a picture of Texas Czech foodways in the late 20th/early 21st centuries, this menu would be your Rosetta Stone.
 It's served at Czech church picnics, weddings, funerals, school fundraisers, and cultural preservation events.
 And you, too, can enjoy it on October 28th, the actual centennial anniversary of the founding of Czechoslovakia after World War 1.
 You'll also enjoy the requisite culture and genealogy displays, polka music from Fritz Hodde, and be able to purchase kolaches and desserts.

 More info here.